HOW TO START A CLOTHING BRAND

 Are you cut out for being an entrepreneur?

 Running your own clothing business isn’t a 9 to 5 job.
 It is not the hours you spend in the office that matters.
 What matters is what you produce.
 You are your own boss and you need to make it all happen.
 You will live and breathe your clothing brand, working 24/7.
 Everyone has great ideas.
-The differentiator is that the entrepreneur makes them happen.
+The differentiator is that the entrepreneur makes the ideas happen.
 It will require you to put in the work and follow through on your dream.
-Are you cut out for this or not?
+Are you cut out for this?
 Is it really what you want?

 Do you have an idea for a great clothing concept?